symPiotr/amplicon_analysis_pipeline/COI_and_16S_rRNA_amplicon_bioinformatic_pipeline.md

 ```
 pear -f SampleName_R1.fastq -r SampleName_R2.fastq -o SampleName -v 15 -n 250 -m 400 -q 30 -j 20
 ```
-For the COI region, you want to set larger -n & -m values, say, 400 and 470?
+For the COI region, you want to set larger -n & -m values (min and max contig length), say, 400 and 470?

 You want to execute this command on all the pairs of fastq files in your experiment.
 You can do it in many ways.
 For example, you can use **basename** command inside a **"for"** loop to extract all sample names and pass them on to PEAR, all in a single step:
 ```